 Perjury is a legal term that protects the validity, strength and authority of the justice system.
 Intentionally lying under oath in court is a very serious allegation, and is met with very serious penalties if brought to the attention of the court.

 Penalties can vary by jurisdiction but punishment for perjury can include fines, imprisonment for up to five years or both.
-Punishment can also be related to how someone’s false testimony impacts the final outcome of the case.
+Punishment can also be related to how your false testimony impacted the final outcome of a case.
 In some jurisdictions, penalties for perjury may be suspended if the untrue statements are retracted before a final ruling is made.
-In addition, there can be degrees of perjury based on the type of case in involved.
+In addition, there can be degrees of perjury based on the type of case.

 If you have been accused of perjury, don’t attempt to clear your name without proper legal representation.
-Search for an experienced perjury attorney who is familiar with the laws in your area and can advise you on the best possible defense.
+Consult an experienced perjury attorney who is familiar with the laws in your area and can advise you on the best possible defense.